Charles McDonald (Australian politician)

 Charles McDonald (25 August 1860 – 13 November 1925) was an Australian politician who served in the House of Representatives from 1901 until his death, representing the Labor Party.
 He was Speaker of the House of Representatives from 1910 to 1913 and from 1914 to 1917.
 Before entering federal politics, McDonald had served in the Queensland Legislative Assembly from 1893 to 1901.

 Early life and career

-Charles McDonald was born in North Melbourne, Victoria.
-He lived a transient life as a child with his family living in four colonies.
-He was living in Mudgee, New South Wales, when he left school, becoming an apprentice printer.
-However, he later switched trades becoming a watchmaker.
+McDonald was born on 25 August 1860 in North Melbourne, Victoria.
+He was the son of Harriet (née Pape) and Charles Thomas Young McDonald.
+His mother was born in England and his father in Scotland.

+As a child, McDonald "moved between four colonies as new goldfields were discovered".
+He lived longest in Mudgee, New South Wales, attending Mudgee Public School where he excelled at history and geography.
+He began a printing apprenticeship after leaving school, later working in country New South Wales as a jeweller and watchmaker.
+In 1888, McDonald joined his father in Charters Towers, Queensland.

 Queensland Labor movement

 McDonald was a watchmaker in Charters Towers in 1890 when he became the President of the Australian Labor Federation based in Brisbane.
 He played a leading role in the formation of the Australian Labor Party in Queensland.

 McDonald was elected in 1893 as member for Flinders in the Legislative Assembly of Queensland.
 McDonald became known for his mastery of the Standing Orders.
 He was a member of the Queensland Executive between 1898 and 1903.